-Handling interactions with a tenant in Haymarket
+Handling interactions with a renter in Haymarket

 We're paid to be your protect the property owner's interests.
-It's harder to achieve that goal when the renter is going to ask the rental investor to overrule our work.
+It's harder to do that job when the renter is going to ask the owner to second-guess our work.

 Landlord Reference

-a useful archive for landlords in Haymarket
+a useful archive for rental investors in Haymarket

 - Collections and evictions